Batting (cricket): Strategy of batting

-The fundamental aim of each batter is to find a means of safely scoring runs against each bowler he faces.
-To do this, the batter must take into consideration the bowler's strategy, the position of the fielders, the pitch conditions, and his own strengths and weaknesses.
-The strategy he will decide on will incorporate a number of preconceived attacking responses to the various deliveries he may anticipate receiving, designed specifically to score runs with minimal risk of being dismissed.
+The fundamental aim of each batter is to find a means of safely scoring runs against each bowler they face.
+To do this, the batter must take into consideration the bowler's strategy, the position of the fielders, the pitch conditions, and their own strengths and weaknesses.
+The strategy they will decide on will incorporate a number of preconceived attacking responses to the various deliveries they may anticipate receiving, designed specifically to score runs with minimal risk of being dismissed.
 The success of this strategy will be dependent upon both the accuracy of its conception and the technical ability with which it is carried out.
 A key aspect of the strategy of batting is the trade-off between the level of aggression (trying to score) and the risk involved of being dismissed.
 An optimal batting strategy balances several considerations: the number of wickets left, the target that has been set (if batting last) and how the risk of losing a wicket increase when increasing the strike rate.
 These strategies depend on the match situation and on the match format.
 Strategies therefore vary greatly between the three forms of international cricket: Test, One Day International and T20 cricket.